Crunchy Pumpkin Spice Granola.

 This super crunchy granola recipe is quite robust in flavor and is lightly sweetened with pure maple syrup and a touch of brown sugar.
 I fill the granola with fall favorites like cinnamon, dried cranberries, pumpkin puree, and pumpkin seeds.
 I snuck some quinoa in there for added texture (I’m a texture freak, are you?) and threw in some unsweetened coconut.
 The coconut gets all toasty and flavorful.
 Totally divine.

 I tested this granola without the brown sugar and let me tell ya – I did not like it at all.
 Completely bland pumpkin.
 There is only 3 Tablespoons of brown sugar total in this recipe, which isn’t much divided over 5 cups.
 The little brown sugar used will lightly caramlize over the oats.
 Do not use regular white sugar, it will not incorporate well or add any flavor.
-Do not leave out the coconut oil unless you want dry granola; this healthy fat keeps the granola from turning into a horrible sticky mess and adds crunch and richness to every cluster.
+Do not leave out the coconut oil; this healthy fat keeps the granola from turning into a horrible sticky mess and adds crunch and richness to every cluster.
 You may use vegetable oil or melted butter instead.
 I use two egg whites in the granola to add crunch, without adding many calories.
 If you prefer liquid egg whites, use about 4 Tablespoons.
 If you don’t wish to add egg whites, use about 2 extra tablespoons coconut oil.

 The extra little goodies inside the granola?
 They’re so easy and you can swap any of them out (well, except for the pumpkin of course).